Tauvic/DriverAwareness/README.md

 **``Note: The number of deadly and serious accidents is not decreasing for many years so we need to do something more radical.``**

-The idea is monitor and improve driving style to reduce injuries and damages.
+The idea is change driver behavior by monitoring and improve driving style in order to reduce injuries and damages.

 The driver coach system will check for all safety aspects (360 degrees 3D aspects):